 Our principal executive offices are located at 1550 East Gude Drive, Rockville, Maryland 20850, where we occupy approximately 44,500 square feet of laboratory and office space.
-Our lease term expires in April 30, 2018 with an option for a five year extension.
-We believe that our existing facilities are sufficient for our present and future operations, and we currently have no plans to lease additional space.
+Our lease term expires in April 30, 2018 with an option for a five-year extension.
+We believe that our existing facilities are sufficient for our present operations.
+We are currently reviewing our growth plans, primarily related to the commercialization of Oxtellar XR and Trokendi XR to determine whether we need to secure a modest increase in office space to support our futures operations.